 Kdevelop is a free development environment that can be set up to work with Arduino.
 This page is very much a work-in-progress and explains how to achieve basic Arduino support for Kdevelop, please feel free to add to it or improve it.
+As of Arduino 1.0, the old Kdevelop/CMAKE plugin no longer works.
+A new version has been attached below.

 On Debian and others distros kdevelop and arduino-core is needed: